 New hires will quickly recognize if you don’t practice what you preach, which can lead to high turnover and disengaged employees.
 To save your recruiting team time and money, as well as enhance employee retention, communicate how each employee’s role contributes to the purpose – not just during recruiting, but consistently in your internal communications – and make sure your policies and procedures also align with purpose as a priority.

 While it’s true that a clear company purpose is a great recruiting tool, competitive compensation should not be forgotten.
 Organizations should compare their employees’ value proposition to the market rates at least every couple of years or potential hires may not take them seriously.
 If your company combines meaningful purpose with competitive pay, you’ve got a much better chance of recruiting and retaining great talent.

-For more information on becoming a sought-after “destination employer,” register for Carrie Cox’s webinar at 10 a.m. on March 7, or if you have questions about this topic, please contact Carrie using her information below.
+For more information on becoming a sought-after "destination employer," please contact Carrie using her information below.

 Carrie has experience in a variety of human resource functions, including labor laws, compensation structures, employee classification, benefits administration, performance management and human resource best practices.
 She has served clients in a number of industries, including manufacturing, construction, banking, government, and not-for-profits.
 Carrie is a member of the national and local chapters of the Society of Human Resource Professionals (SHRM) and serves on the Wichita chapter board of directors.